Fifth Disease in Children

-Fifth disease is caused by human parvovirus B19.
+Fifth disease is caused by a virus called human parvovirus B19.
 It occurs most often in the winter and spring.

 Which children are at risk for fifth disease?

-It is most common in young school-age children.
+It's most common in young, school-age children.
 Children often get it at school or other places where children gather.
 Adults can get fifth disease, too, but most infections are in children.

 What are the symptoms of fifth disease in a child?

 Symptoms usually show up 4 to 14 days after a child is exposed to the disease.
 About 4 in 5 infected children have very mild symptoms for about a week before getting the rash.
 About 1 in 5 will have no symptoms at all before the rash appears.
-Children are most contagious before the rash occurs, before they know they have the disease.
+Children are most contagious before the rash occurs.

 Early symptoms are usually very mild.
 These may include:

 - Runny nose

 - Nausea or vomiting